Oued Laou

-Oued Laou (واد لاو) is a small town located in northern Morocco on the Mediterranean coast.
+Oued Laou (واد لاو) is a small coastal city located in northern Morocco on the Mediterranean coast.
 The two main cities nearby are Tetouan to the northwest and Chefchaouen to the southwest.
-In 2004 the town had 8,383 inhabitants.
+In 2024 the city had 11 838 inhabitants.

 Description

-The town draws its name from the Laou river, a small watercourse that empties in the Mediterranean.
+The city draws its name from the Laou river, a small watercourse that empties in the Mediterranean.

 The river is 65 km long and its headwaters are located near Bab Bered in the western Rif Mountains; it passes near Chefchaouen before receiving water from its tributaries such as Akchour.
 The average flow of the river is 12 m3/s and drains an area of about 1,000 km2.

 Oued Laou was mentioned by Pliny the Elder as flumen Laud and described it as navigable: flumen Laud et ipsum navigiorum capax (river Laud, which is also navigable for vessels).

 The river Laou forms a fertile valley as it approaches its mouth; the valley is known for its fruit orchards.